 8. What sort of infrastructure comes with the office?

 Today not many businesses can function efficiently without a reliable internet connection.
-Serviced or Managed offices usually include internet access as part of the rental.
+Serviced or Managed offices usually include internet access as part of the rental, but you may wish to conduct a wifi speed test before going ahead and signing a lease so that you can make sure you will be getting the speed you need to conduct your business each day.

 But, if you are leasing privately, you should factor in the expenses of getting an internet connection and monthly payments for the same.
 The reliability and quality of the internet service are important too.
 Keep in mind that infrastructure also means good telephone connectivity and regular postal services.